lukasz-migas/napari-plot/README.md

 ## Issues

 If you encounter any problems, please [file an issue] along with a detailed description.

+## Support

+This project is supported by a Chan-Zuckerberg Initiative [napari](https://chanzuckerberg.com/science/programs-resources/imaging/napari/maintain-1d-visualization-plugin/) grant.

 [napari]: https://github.com/napari/napari
 [Cookiecutter]: https://github.com/audreyr/cookiecutter